Contextual Bandits with Budgeted Information Reveal: BOUNDING INFORMATION REVEAL LOSS

-Intuitively, the probability $o_t$ of revealing at each time step should depend on both (1) the budget that we have spent so far and (2) the rate at which we learn the reward and context distributions.
+\paragraph{Modified Clairvoyant Problem} Intuitively, the revealing probability $o_t$ at each time step should depend on both 1) the budget that we have spent so far and 2) the rate at which we learn the reward and context distributions.
 However, as it currently stands, the dual of \eqref{pblm: clairvoyant} lacks a mechanism to connect the quality of the estimates that the \emph{recommender} has at time $t$ to the revealing decision $o_t$.
 Ideally, we would like $o_t$ to increase as the time since the last reveal increases.

-To solve this technical challenge, we next incorporate a novel \textbf{learning constraint}.
-We provide a road map for deriving this learning constraint, Constraint~\eqref{eq:learning-constraint}, and proving Proposition~\ref{prop:primal-dual-learning-constraint} in Appendix~\ref{append:subsec_without_learning}.
-In Appendix~\ref{append:subsec_without_learning}, we provide an algorithm that only takes the budget into account (Alg~\ref{alg:primal-dual}), and then provide its theoretical guarantee (Prop~\ref{prop:primal-dual}).
+To solve this technical challenge, we next incorporate a novel \textbf{learning constraint}, Constraint~\eqref{eq:learning-constraint}.
+In Appendix~\ref{append:subsec_without_learning}, we provide a road map for deriving this constraint.
+We first provide an algorithm that only takes the budget into account (Algorithm~\ref{alg:primal-dual}), and then provide its theoretical guarantee (Proposition~\ref{prop:primal-dual}).